 Orange County Government cares about diversity, equity and inclusion.
 As a community, we need to be mindful of xenophobia (dislike of or prejudice against people from other countries).

-As this novel coronavirus spreads, so does xenophobia.
+As COVID-19 spreads, so does xenophobia.
 We want to avoid any speech or action that would make minorities in our community feel exposed and vulnerable.
 Pathogens and viruses do not discriminate, however humans do.

 The Orange County Health Department will not contribute to racial profiling and marginalization, portraying the carrier of this illness as “foreign and alien.”
 We will stick to the science and treat all community members with respect.